Roger Corman, Hollywood mentor and king of B, dies at 98 - ExBulletin

 Roger Corman, Hollywood mentor and king of B, dies at 98

-LOS ANGELES (AP) – Roger Corman, the king of B's who helped produce low-budget classics like Little Shop of Horrors and Attack of the Crab Monsters and who gave breaks to many of the world's leading actors and directors most famous in Hollywood, has died.
+LOS ANGELES (AP) – Roger Corman, the Oscar-winning king of B-movies who helped make low-budget classics such as Little Shop of Horrors and Attack of the Crab Monsters and gave breaks to many of the world's most successful actors and directors famous Hollywood stars, is dead.
 He was 98 years old.

-Corman died Thursday at his home in Santa Monica, California, according to a statement released Saturday by his wife and daughters.
+Corman died Thursday at his home in Santa Monica, California, his daughter Catherine Corman said in a statement Saturday.

 He was generous, open-minded and kind to everyone who knew him, the release said.
 When asked how he would like to be remembered, he replied: “I was a filmmaker, no less.